shuaibiyy/awesome-tf/README.md

 * [Using Terraform for Cloud Deployments - Part 1](https://dev.to/koenighotze/using-terraform-for-cloud-deployments---part-1) - Beginner tutorial with a focus on using Terraform to provision an EC2 instance.
 * [Terraform, VPC, and why you want a tfstate file per env](https://charity.wtf/2016/03/30/terraform-vpc-and-why-you-want-a-tfstate-file-per-env/) - Some gotchas surrounding using Terraform in large projects with multiple environments and how to avoid them.
 * [Sharing data between Terraform configurations](https://jamesmckay.net/2016/09/sharing-data-between-terraform-configurations/) - Illustrates how to use remote state to share data between Terraform configurations.
+* [Using Pipelines to Manage Environments with Infrastructure as Code](https://medium.com/@kief/https-medium-com-kief-using-pipelines-to-manage-environments-with-infrastructure-as-code-b37285a1cbf5) - Explains different approaches for building a pipeline to handle infrastructure changes moving from one environment to the next.

 ## Community Modules